Monday, July 30, 2007

 Thinking Outside the Box

-For several years, I’ve collected Shaker boxes, handmade by Marty Travis of Fairbury, Illinois.
-Every now and then I add a new box to the stack.
-This time, it was a tiny red one, like the cherry on top of an ice-cream sundae.
+Some of you may know that I collect Shaker boxes handmade by Marty Travis of Fairbury, Illinois.
+Every now and then, I add one to the stack.
+This time it was a tiny red one for the very top.

-When the package arrived, I tore through the wrappings and pulled out a delicate oval box, rich in color and smooth to the touch, the kind thing that just feels good in your hand, like beach glass or a well-worn river rock.
+I tore through the wrapping when the package arrived, and pulled out the delicate oval box, rich in color and smooth to the touch--the kind thing that just feels good in your hand.

-My family doesn't always share my weakness for hand crafted items, and it didn’t take long for my son to ask,"What's the point of a box that's too small to hold anything?"
+My family doesn't always get my fascination with hand crafted items, particularly those of diminutive size.
+Sure enough, it wasn’t long before my son asked,"What's the point of a box that's too small to hold anything?"

 Bright Shaker boxes